mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 "Alas," he uttered.
 "The power of law lies in its enforcement.
 And trust me when I say these guards know the importance of their duty.
 Not even rascal like me can sway them from the path of justice."

 "Noble," I said.
 "But annoying."
 I began to relish in Fajro's slow walking speed, imagining how I might slip by them unnoticed.
-It seemed only barely possible and only for one of my shorter stature.
-"What shall I do if they notice me?"
+It seemed only barely possible despite my quiet feet and smaller figure.
+"What should I do if they notice me?"
 I asked.

 "Keep going," he said.
 "You'll be imprisoned either way."